slabban/slabban.github.io/index.md

 Back to the subject at hand, the Monocular Camera is a powerful and affordable sensor that allows the developers to use Computer Vision to classify objects in the streamed images; this was accomplished using a [YOLOv3](https://github.com/slabban/darknet_ros "YOLOv3") framework that was adopted for the Robot Operating System (ROS).

-However, the Monocular Camera is poor in performance when it comes to deducing distances to objects, which leads into the next sensor..

 <img src="/images/Lidar_ekf.png?raw=true" />

-The 3D LiDAR has a higher price, but is an extremely powerful tool when it comes to detecting the position of objects in a 3D frame of reference, furthermore, using state estimation algorithms, specifically the Estimated Kalman Filter, it was possible to estimate the future position and relative velocity of each detected object at five times the original frequency, where the relative velocity to the vehicle was vizualized using the red arrows as seen in the image above.
+The 3D LiDAR is quite expensive relative to monocular cameras, but is an extremely powerful tool when it comes to detecting the position of objects in a 3D frame of reference as a raw pointcloud input, furthermore, using state estimation algorithms, the Estimated Kalman Filter in this case, it wis possible to estimate the future position and relative velocity of each detected object at five times the original frequency, where the relative velocity to the vehicle is vizualized using the red arrows as seen in the image above.

-However, this Cepton Vista does not have object classification capabilities, which leads to the fusion strategy..

 **The Fusion Strategy**